 You may need to lower the heat if the edges start to brown, but continue to cook until the eggs are almost all solid.

+Step 7.
 Sprinkle with a mixture of feta cheese, tomato, and basil.
 Transfer the pan to the oven and broil for 3-5 minutes until the eggs are set.
+Serve immediately with a spoonful of diced tomatoes.

 Frequently Asked Questions